mvolkmann/blog/src/smalltalk/10-syntax.md

 select Preferences...Show ANSI Assignments.

 Typing an underscore is a shorthand way to type `:=` for variable assignments.
-Assignment underscores are changed to `:=` (TODO: True?) and rendered as left pointing arrows regardless of whether "Show ST-80 Assigments" is selected.
+Assignment underscores are changed to `:=` and rendered as left pointing arrows regardless of whether "Show ST-80 Assigments" is selected.